Homemade Girl Scout Tagalongs

 For these cookies, you’ll need:

-Chocolate wafer melts are a great substitute for chocolate chips since they are specially formulated for coating baked goods and won’t melt if left out at room temperature.
-If you use chocolate wafer melts, you may need to reduce the amount of vegetable oil you use.
+Chocolate wafer melts are an excellent substitute for chocolate chips since they are specially formulated for coating baked goods and won’t melt if left out at room temperature.
+If you use chocolate wafer melts, you may need to reduce your vegetable oil.

 Girl Scout tagalongs ingredients.